dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Religion is scalable cult

++ "Too old am I to be content with play; Too young to be untroubled by desire."
+Goethe's Faust.

 + Use the right tool for the job.Some times the right tool is time, some times its humans and some times its money.

 + The days are long but the decades are short - Sam Altman